Semaglutide GLP-1 Injections for Weight Loss in Fayetteville NC

 • Decreasing hunger, increasing satiety (feeling full) and decreasing the food reward system

-While these are all GLP-1 agonist medications, some are FDA approved only to treat diabetes and others are FDA approved for weight loss alone.
-The physicians at Ivy Weight Loss & Wellness are able to determine which of these medications is best for your particular medical issue as well as which are more likely to be covered by your insurance based on your medical diagnoses.
+While these are all GLP-1 agonist medications, some are FDA-approved only to treat diabetes and others are FDA-approved for weight loss alone.
+The physicians at Cape Fear Physical Medicine & Rehab are able to determine which of these medications is best for your particular medical issue as well as which are more likely to be covered by your insurance based on your medical diagnoses.

 YES!!
 While these medications can help significantly with weight loss, you need to optimize your diet with adequate protein and add weight training to your exercise regimen to maintain your lean muscle mass.
 Without monitoring these things, you may end up losing muscle mass which ultimately will decrease your metabolic rate and overall fitness.
-At Ivy Weight Loss & Wellness, we focus on MORE than just weight loss.
+At Cape Fear Physical Medicine & Rehab, we focus on MORE than just weight loss.
 We want to help you become the most fit.

-The effects of Semaglutide include increasing insulin levels, lowering glucagon levels, and delaying gastric emptying in order to lower high blood sugar levels.
-Additionally, Semaglutide helps control appetite, thereby reducing the amount of food you want to eat.
-The glucagon-like peptide-1 (GLP-1) agonist Semaglutide works by enhancing the release of glucagon.
+The effects of Semaglutide GLP-1 include increasing insulin levels, lowering glucagon levels, and delaying gastric emptying in order to lower high blood sugar levels.
+Additionally, Semaglutide GLP-1 helps control appetite, thereby reducing the amount of food you want to eat.

 Additionally, they slow down the rate at which food leaves your stomach (called gastric emptying).
 You feel full as a result of these actions, which lowers your appetite and causes you to lose weight.
 Incretin mimetics are medications that mimic incretin effects, such as GLP-1 agonists.